c7nw3r/scriptable/README.md

 Scriptable is a sand-boxed scripting engine which can be used safely in an embedded environment.

 Its canonical abstract syntax tree model is designed to support various syntax forms.
-At the moment only the typescript syntax is supported.
+At the moment the typescript syntax as well as the hypothesis syntax (a typescript syntax subset used for logical reasoning) are supported.

 The scripting engine forbids endless loops and has a recursion guard, which detects loops in a function call stack.
 In addition to that scriptable allows to define more detailed AST